Nokia: Headquarters

 Nokia are based at Karaportti in Espoo, Finland, just outside capital Helsinki.
-It has been their head office since 2014 after moving from the purpose-built Nokia House in Espoo as part of the sale of the mobile phone business to Microsoft.
+It has been its head office since 2014 after moving from the purpose-built Nokia House in Espoo as part of the sale of the mobile phone business to Microsoft.
 The building in Karaportti was previously the headquarters of NSN (now Nokia Networks).

 Awards and recognition

 In 2018, Nokia received the Leading Lights award for most innovative cable/video product and was named to Ethisphere's 2018 world's most ethical companies list.